deephacks/westty/readme.md

 # westty

-Server engine using Weld and Netty for building web applications using REST, google-protobuf and WebSockets.
+Server engine using Weld and Netty for building web applications using REST, google-protobuf and WebSockets that enable a pure and lightweight CDI programming model.

 * [Netty](http://netty.io)
 * [Weld](http://seamframework.org/Weld)